Aarhus Convention

 Access to legal justice ensures that citizens can challenge environmental decisions, acts or omissions in a court of law.
 It allows us to hold polluters and public bodies to account for environmental damage, stand up for nature, and defend our right to a healthy environment.

 But in Scotland, access to justice is complex, intimidating, and expensive.
-It can cost tens or hundreds of thousands of pounds to take an environmental case to court.
+It can cost tens of thousands of pounds to take an environmental case to court.

 Holding the Scottish Government to account